OrbitGuardians-Datathon/OrbitGuardians_Datathon_WID_2025/README.md

 Some nations are looking to decrease their dependence on the U.S. SSA system due to concerns that it might be the target of an adversarial attack(Lal et al., 2018).
 Other stakeholders felt such an attack is unlikely, given the global nature of SSA and the widespread reliance on the U.S. system.
 Some (e.g., France) seek to be self-sufficient for reasons of national pride and sovereignty (Lab, 2020).
 Others see it as a means by which to provide leadership in the domain and collaborate with 23 other nations (Lal et al., 2018).
 Many countries that are pursuing their own SSA systems, explicitly intend to keep their systems interoperable with others internationally (e.g., Australia, Canada, Japan, United Kingdom) (Lab, 2020).

-# Our Project Concept: An International STM SaaS Platform
+# Our Project Concept: A SaaS Global Space Traffic Management System

 As the number of satellites and debris in orbit continues to grow, no single country can track and manage space traffic effectively on its own.
-A SaaS-based Space Traffic Management (STM) platform offers a mechanism where countries can voluntarily contribute orbital and object data to a global system, but do so in a way that protects their independence and national priorities.
+A SaaS Global Space Traffic Management (STM) platform offers a mechanism where countries can voluntarily contribute orbital and object data to a global system, but do so in a way that protects their independence and national priorities.
 By using standardized formats such as TLEs (Two-Line Elements), OMMs (Orbit Mean Elements Messages), and CDMs (Conjunction Data Messages), each nation can share only the subset of its data that is approved for publication.
 This ensures that sensitive or classified information remains under national control while still allowing the broader international community to benefit from a more transparent, aggregated picture of orbital activity.

 For participating countries, interoperability is achieved by adhering to agreed-upon international data standards and protocols.
 Nations such as Australia, Canada, Japan, and the United Kingdom have already expressed intentions to build independent SSA systems that are nevertheless interoperable with international frameworks (Lal et al., 2018).
 This model allows countries to preserve their sovereignty—retaining their own tracking networks, analytical methods, and decision-making authority—while ensuring their data can “plug into” a shared global platform.
 In practice, this means each government could run its own SSA system domestically but also choose to upload selected orbital information, such as satellite registries or debris tracking data, into the SaaS platform.
 Once uploaded, the data is normalized and displayed alongside contributions from other countries, increasing the SSA’s capabilities in identifying potential collisions, congestion zones, or long-term sustainability risks in a way that no single nation could achieve alone(Airbus Ventures, 2019).